-• Select the behavior of the output.
+3. Select the behavior of the output.

 On Output will remain on if auto set is active.
 Keypad Output will follow keypad operation.
 Progressive Output will give progressive warning of auto set.
-Select the duration that the auto set output will remain active when pulsed.
+Pulse Time Select the duration that the auto set output will remain active when pulsed.

-17.9.1.4 X10 Config - Settings
+17.10.1.4 X10 Config - Settings

-The X10 settings window allows you to configure the operation of X10 on the panel.
+The X10 settings page allows you to configure the operation of X10 on the panel.